RaoulGrn/degen-dex/README.md

 4. run front with npm run start and back with node index.js.

-5. Enjoy exchanging if you have the funds required for allowance and swap!
+5. Make sure you connect with your Metamask wallet before trying to swap or the button will be disabled.

+6. Enjoy and thank you for your time!